Hassiummm/Hello-World/README.md

 I'm writing notes for:

 1. *Algebraic Geometry* by R. Hartshorne
-2. *Introduction to Homological Algebra* by C. Weibel
+3. *Algebra* by S. Lang

-You can check the repository to see the current status of my notes. lots work to do... (´･_･`)
+You can check the repository to see the current status of my notes.

+About (2): this is adapted from a very different old style of mine, there are many problems to solve, it will be published when it's ready, please check other repositories for now

+I just started a little project: *An Introduction to Proofs*

+This is a short project that designed to serve as a transition to proof-based mathematics, including some basic concepts in logic, sets, functions...
+If you want to start with mathematics, it might be a good option.

+lots work to do... (´･_･`)

 <h3>Completed</h3>